 Peak traffic is generated by commuting personnel to and from the proposed development in the morning and afternoon.
-The maximum number of additional vehicles on the public road network in any given hour is not expected to exceed five.
+The maximum number of additional vehicles on the public road network in any given hour is not expected to exceed five, and there will be no more than three vehicles on any one section of the public road network.